alvaniss/privacy-dots/README.md

 - [ ] Add which apps use those features to the tooltip
 - [ ] Add more installation guides for different bars
+- [ ] Add an indicator if screen is being recorded/shared